jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 essence of the stuff.
 We should just manipulate the essence of the stuff.
 It is not hard.
 It is simpler.

 Also, the same thing for communications.
-Are we all not glad we do not use the Unix method of communicating on the Web?
-Right?
+Are we all not glad we don't use the Unix method of communicating on the Web?
 Any arbitrary command string can be the argument list for your program, and any arbitrary set of characters can come out the other end.
 Let us all write parsers.

 [Audience laughter]